gregvanbrug/sublime-knockoutjs-completions/README.md

 ## Possible Issues

 If the autocomplete pop up doesn't show for some of the bindings, you may need to update your Sublime settings to allow autocompletion for text.
-Add the following to your User Setttins:
+Add the following to your User Settings:

     {
         "auto_complete_selector": "source, text",